gingerbeardman/gingerbeardman.github.io/_posts/2022-05-20-bender-for-playdate.md

 Sprites are certainly one option but the rotation of the bar meant I would either have to pre-render many bar sprites or deal with slow real-time rotation, neither of which sounded too appealing.
 Then I had the idea about using thick lines!

 Each side of the bar is a thick line, with "butt" cap-style.
 To give the illusion of the bar bending I draw a circle at the origin or common point of both lines.
 A little bit of trigonometry was all that was needed to get the lines bending correctly.
+The benefits to this approach are many, such as: no images, no sprites, always smooth edges, better performance.
+There is a limitation to a single colour or dither, but that could be worked around with some extra efforts and a bit more maths.

 Animation does not use the SDK.
 Instead I control the positions of screen elements and move them based on some rules and algorithms.